Fish for trout in one of the crystal clear trout streams

 The house is nestled in a valley, surrounded by rolling hills and deep gullies – boasting activities ranging from trout fishing, hiking and birding to horse riding and swimming.
 Cleopatra's Mountain Farmhouse is a haven for those looking for a memorable break from fast-paced life and a chance to explore South Africa's mountain kingdom.

-Your hosts, Richard and Mouse Poynton, having traveled extensively with renowned chefs worldwide, returned home to develop the family farm into their vision of a dream hotel.
+Your hosts, Richard and Mouse Poynton, having travelled extensively with renowned chefs worldwide, returned home to develop the family farm into their vision of a dream hotel.
 They will welcome you, warmly and personally, to their eclectic and quirky gourmet getaway in the mist.

 Cleopatra offers just 11 individually crafted rooms.
 All are en-suite and intriguing in their details.
 The eclecticism of the main lodge is echoed in the guest bedrooms, each taking inspiration from location and family history in its interiors.
-The sense of history and continuity extends beyond the Victorian teacups, varied quirky family artifacts and vintage seed packets...the original stone farmhouse, built in the early 1900s, now forms rooms 7, 8 and 9.
+The sense of history and continuity extends beyond the Victorian teacups, varied quirky family artefacts and vintage seed packets...the original stone farmhouse, built in the early 1900s, now forms rooms 7, 8 and 9.

 Seven course dinners at Cleopatra are fun-filled gourmet affairs.
 Before dinner, Richard talks all the guests through the coming meal, adding a couple of his hilarious stories for good measure.
 Focus is on freshness, a wonderful selection of herbs and vegetables are picked moments before serving from the garden, combined with top quality ingredients, sourced both locally and internationally.